I'm allergic to avocados. Help!by Jennifer Bowden

 Oral allergy syndrome usually occurs because of a similarity between a protein in avocado and proteins in something else.
 “The patient might first become allergic to latex or to a tree pollen – birch, for example – but the immune system soon reacts to avocado, as well, because the specific protein in avocado is similar to the latex or pollen protein,” Baker says.

 Someone with a latex allergy may later find they react to avocado, banana, papaya, kiwifruit or chestnut, among other triggers.
 “Occasionally, the issue is allergy to avocado alone, without an oral allergy syndrome, but this is less common.”

 Without a full clinical history and tests, it’s impossible to determine triggers for a particular individual.
-However, Baker says Temgesic, a nonsteroidal anti-inflammatory drug (NSAID), can cause the same symptoms as an IgE-mediated allergy, including a rash (hives), swelling, low blood pressure and difficulty breathing (anaphylaxis).
+However, Baker says Temgesic, an opiate pain-relief medication, can cause the same symptoms as an IgE-mediated allergy, including a rash (hives), swelling, low blood pressure and difficulty breathing (anaphylaxis).
 But the symptoms typically are not the result of an IgE allergy, but rather a sensitivity to how the drug works, says Baker.
 “If a patient reacts to one NSAID, he or she is likely to react to all NSAIDs if taken in high-enough doses.”